DBBrowne/sei-project-three-frontend/README.md

     - From the root folder of your local backend repo:
         - If you wish to set your own local admin password, jwt secret or MongoDB connection URI:
             - Duplicate the `env.example`, rename it `.env` file and set a local `ADMIN_PASS`, `JWT_SECRET`,
-        - If you wish to change form the default port number (`4000`), set this in the `.env` file as above.
+        - If you wish to change from the default port number (`4000`), set this in the `.env` file as above.
+You will also need to update the [FE proxy settings](https://github.com/DBBrowne/sei-project-three-frontend/blob/main/src/setupProxy.js)
         - Install dependencies with:
             ```console
             $ npm install